DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-06-30-helping-users-through-online-chat.md

 ### Changing the content around email

-Currently, we say ‘we respond within 5 working days, or one working day for more urgent queries’
+Currently there’s a sentence which says ‘we respond within 5 working days, or one working day for more urgent queries’

-We’ve tweaked this to say ‘blah’.
+We changed this to ‘You’ll get a response within 5 working days, or one working day for urgent requests.’ to focus more on the user.

 ### Changing and moving the link to learn more about how the service works

-Currently, the link says ‘How to use Manage teacher training applications’.
+Currently there’s a ‘How to use Manage teacher training applications’ link.

-But as it’s not a type of support, we’ve moved it to the bottom left as a regular footer link.
+But it’s not a type of support so we moved it to the bottom left as a regular footer link.

 We also changed the link text to ‘How to use this service’ to be more concise.